getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 where ``"my expression"`` is the assembly string, ``mim`` is a ``getfem::mesh_im`` object and ``rg`` if an optional valid region of the mesh corresponding to ``mim``.

-As it is explained in the previous section, the order of the string will be automatically detected and an automatic differentiation will be performed to obtain the corresponding tangent term.
+As it is explained in the previous section, the order of the string will be automatically detected and a symbolic differentiation will be performed to obtain the corresponding tangent term.

 Once assembly strings are added to the workspace, is is possible to call::